Shreyk223/DevelopersArenaDSI/DataScience-Internship-Week1/README.md

 # 👋 Personal Introduction Program

 ## 📌 Project Description
-This project is a Python-based command-line application that takes a user's name, age, and favorite hobby as input, and dynamically generates a friendly, personalized welcome message.
+This project is a Python-based command-line application that takes a user's name, age, and favourite hobby as input, and dynamically generates a friendly, personalized welcome message.
 It serves as an introduction to basic Python scripting and data handling.

 ---